xr3dp1ll/CentOS/CentOS_7.9.2009/10114 - ICMP Timestamp Request Remote Date Disclosure.md

 ```

 ## Verification
-`se hping3 to verify if the ICMP Timestamp messages are successfully dropped:`
+`Use hping3 to verify if the ICMP Timestamp messages are successfully dropped:`
 ```
 sudo hping3 -1 --icmp-ts -c 3 [target IP]
 ```